zeromq/czmq/README.txt

 ### Ownership and License

-czmq is maintained by Pieter Hintjens and Mikko Koppanen (build system).
+CZMQ is maintained by Pieter Hintjens and Mikko Koppanen (build system).
 Its other authors and contributors are listed in the AUTHORS file.
 It is held by the ZeroMQ organization at github.com.

-The authors of czmq grant you use of this software under the terms of the GNU Lesser General Public License (LGPL).
+The authors of CZMQ grant you use of this software under the terms of the GNU Lesser General Public License (LGPL).
 For details see the files `COPYING` and `COPYING.LESSER` in this directory.

 ### Contributing

-To submit an issue use the [issue tracker](http://github.com/zeromq/czmq/issues).
+To submit an issue use the [issue tracker](https://zeromq.jira.com/browse/CZMQ).
 All discussion happens on the [zeromq-dev](zeromq-dev@lists.zeromq.org) list or #zeromq IRC channel at irc.freenode.net.

 The proper way to submit patches is to clone this repository, make your changes, and use git to create a patch or a pull request.
 See http://www.zeromq.org/docs:contributing.
 All contributors are listed in AUTHORS.

-The general rule is, if you contribute code to czmq you must be willing to maintain it as long as there are users of it.
+The general rule is, if you contribute code to CZMQ you must be willing to maintain it as long as there are users of it.
 Code with no active maintainer will in general be deprecated and/or removed.

-## Using czmq
+## Using CZMQ

 ### Building and Installing

-czmq uses autotools for packaging.
+CZMQ uses autotools for packaging.
 To build from git (all example commands are for Linux):

     git clone git://github.com/zeromq/czmq.git
     cd czmq